gizmola/docker4lamp/README.md

 **APP_NAME** is the base for container names for your project.
 Set it to something meaningful to avoid conflicts if you want to use _docker4Lamp_ on multiple projects.
 This setting also helps you see which containers and images are part of your project.

+## Settings

+- **Keep in mind that the container names, database users and names are all created when the containers are first built.
+If you do want to change any defaults, be sure to edit the .env file before your first _docker-compose up_**

-If you intend to run multiple _docker4lamp_ projects simultaneously, you will have to change the apache and phpmyadmin ports as well.
-Switching between projects by using **docker-compose up/down** doesn't require any changes other than different APP_NAME settings.
+- If you intend to run multiple _docker4lamp_ projects _simultaneously_, you will have to change the apache and phpmyadmin ports.

+- Switching between projects by using **docker-compose up/down** doesn't require any changes other than different APP_NAME settings.

+- Once the database is created, if you make changes to the database settings in the .env file, you will have to remove the database container and it's related volume in order to reinitialize the database container.
+You will lose any data you created if you remove the volume.

-## Start the Containers with docker-compose
+### Starting the Containers

 <div class="highlight highlight-source-shell"><pre># Start the container
 docker-compose -d up
 </pre></div>

+## Development

-## Satisfied with your setup?
+### Satisfied with your setup?

  - Stop your containers using docker-compose down
  - Remove the docker4lamp/.git directory.